You’ve probably heard of Stockholm syndrome. But what the heck is Helsinki syndrome?

-To find out all about Helsinki syndrome, first of all we need to look at what Stockholm syndrome is.
+Before we talk about Helsinki syndrome, let’s look at what Stockholm syndrome is.

 Stockholm syndrome is when captives in a hostage situation begin to develop feelings of sympathy for their captors.